tarowatanabe/cicada/doc/training.rst

 	--refset ../../data/tune.en.ref \
 	--config cicada.config \
 	--kbest 1000 \
+	--merge \
 	--threads 4

 We use `tune.ja` as a source set (``--srcset``) and `tune.en.ref` as its reference translations (``--refset``) with `cicada.config` as a configuration template (``--config``).
-The training is performed by k-best merging batch style learning with 1,000 best translations generated in each round (``--kbest``).
+The training is performed by k-best merging batch style learning (``--merge``) with 1,000 best translations generated in each round (``--kbest``).
 By default, training objective is xBLEU, which is superior to other objectives, like pair-wise ranking (PRO) or direct error minimization (MERT).
+Without the ``--merge`` flag, k-bests generated in each iteration are treated separately.

 By default, training is performed 10 iterations, and generates several files ``learn.<iteration>.*``.
 The tuned parameters have suffix of